 Petoskey is one of my favorite places in the world, and it will always hold a special place in my heart, because it’s where I was born and where I grew up.
 I loved life on the beautiful sandy shores of Lake Michigan’s Little Traverse Bay, and my childhood was punctuated with million dollar sunsets, unbelievable firework displays, evening walks on the beach, and spending time out on the water.
 Whenever anyone asks me where my favorite place to visit in Michigan during the summer, I never hesitate to tell them why I love my hometown so much.

 The Petoskey Area is comprised of eight resort communities, and includes Bay Harbor, Bay View, Petoskey, Harbor Springs, Alanson, Boyne City, Boyne Falls, and Walloon Village.
 In this guide I will group Petoskey, Alanson, Boyne City, and Boyne Falls together in one travel guide for the sake of convenience.
-Bay Harbor already has its own travel guide, and the travel guides for Harbor Springs, Bay View, and Walloon Village will be coming out shortly, since they are larger areas with more to see, eat, and do.
+Bay Harbor already has its own travel guide, and the travel guides for Harbor Springs, Bay View, and Walloon Village can be found by clinking on the hyperlinked cities, since they are larger areas with more to see, eat, and do.

 Famous for its incredible sunsets, pristine freshwaters, unmatched natural beauty, as well as for being a favorite haunt of the famous author Ernest Hemingway, home to Michigan’s state rock (which is really a fossilized coral called the Petoskey Stone), and springtime morel mushroom hunting, my hometown has so much to offer year ’round.